johnowhitaker/aiaiart/readme.md

-AIAIART course
+# AIAIART course

-This repo will house the notebooks used for version 1 of the AIAIART course, which ran via Discord in September/October 2021.
-In time I hope to add part 2 of the course and possibly re-work the content into smaller chunks to suit asynchronous learning platforms.
+This repo will house the notebooks used for the AIAIART course.
+Part 1 (first four lessons) ran via Discord in September/October 2021.
+Part 2 starts Saturday April 9th at 4pm UTC.
+Join the Discord linked below if you'd like to join the chat and get reminders for the livestream!

 For now, the videos for the first run of the course are here: https://www.youtube.com/playlist?list=PL23FjyM69j910zCdDFVWcjSIKHbSB7NE8